2024–2026 Cuban protests: Background

 On 12 January 2021, then-U.S. President Donald Trump added Cuba to the State Sponsors of Terrorism list, implementing a new series of economic sanctions on the country.
 The government of Cuba had hoped that Joe Biden would remove Cuba from the list.
-However, Biden entirely avoided the issue during his time in office and, according to Cuban governmental sources, did not responded to several calls to have a diplomatic meeting to remove Cuba from the list.
+Biden entirely avoided the issue during his time in office and, according to Cuban governmental sources, did not respond to calls to have a diplomatic meeting to remove Cuba from the list.

-In a press release shortly after the start of the protests, the Cuban government called the inclusion of Cuba on the State Sponsors of Terrorism list to be the most egregious element of U.S. sanctions.
+In a press release after the start of the protests, the Cuban government called the inclusion of Cuba on the State Sponsors of Terrorism list to be the most egregious element of U.S. sanctions.
 U.S. Representative Joaquin Castro (D-TX20) called Biden's failure to remove Cuba from the list "a serious missed opportunity that has worsened the lives of everyday Cubans."
 By being labeled a State Sponsor of Terrorism, new economic sanctions were implemented that discouraged third-party foreign investment, as those companies would be barred from doing business in the United States under the Helms–Burton Act.
-Additionally, the inclusion on the list has all but eliminated tourism to Cuba, namely from the European Union.
+The inclusion on the list has all but eliminated tourism to Cuba, namely from the European Union.

-Since the COVID-19 pandemic, the price of fuel has risen 500%, which is especially troublesome for Cuba as most of their electricity is generated by oil-burning power plants.
-Prior to this, Cuba had relied on one of its few allies, Venezuela, to sell oil at a discount, but due to the economic crisis in Venezuela, this special relationship had to be ended.
-Due to the fuel shortages, there are widespread rolling blackouts in major Cuban cities.
-Cuba also relies on food imports, receiving $7 billion (United States Dollar) per year, but due to the weak purchasing power of the Cuban peso, purchases almost all imports with foreign currency reserves.
-These reserves are also used to purchase fuel, which coupled with inflation that left a 18.5% GDP hole, leaves little remaining for food imports.
-Along with a poor harvest, Cuba has experienced food shortages.
+Since the COVID-19 pandemic, the price of fuel has risen 500%, while most Cuban electricity is generated by oil-burning power plants.
+Prior to this, Cuba had relied on one of its allies, Venezuela, to sell oil at a discount, and due to the economic crisis in Venezuela, this special relationship had to be ended.
+Due to the fuel shortages, there are rolling blackouts in some Cuban cities.
+Cuba also relies on food imports, receiving $7 billion (United States Dollar) per year, and due to the weaker purchasing power of the Cuban peso, purchases almost all imports with foreign currency reserves.
+These reserves are also used to purchase fuel, which coupled with inflation that left a 18.5% GDP hole, leaves less remaining for food imports.
+Along with a poorer harvest, Cuba has experienced food shortages.

-Just weeks before the protests on 7 March, First Secretary of the Communist Party of Cuba Miguel Díaz-Canel sacked his economy minister, Alejandro Gil Fernández, for alleged corruption and mismanagement.
+Weeks before the protests on 7 March, First Secretary of the Communist Party of Cuba Miguel Díaz-Canel sacked his economy minister, Alejandro Gil Fernández, for alleged corruption and mismanagement.
 That same day, Diario de Cuba, a publication funded by the National Endowment for Democracy, reported that there is an extensive black market for cat meat as basic goods became increasingly scarce.